vcl-iisc/vclab-website/README.md

 - [ ] Twtitter Page
 - [ ] Add links/project page/code for publications
+- [ ] Logo for github/webpage/linkedin for Team page
 - [ ] Add redirection to /home
 - [ ] Increase width of all pages